 “I Killed Your Contract”.
 Your Guide to Smart Contract Security

 You've most likely come here because you're getting ready to deploy your Ethereum blockchain app.
-Regarding the rampant frenzy of smart contracts, it's a smart move (no pun intended).
+Regarding the rampant frenzy of smart contracts, it's a smart move (pun intended).
 While many have a longing for them nowadays, only very few prioritize quality over quantity and patience over bravado.
 The rest make expensive mistakes.
-How expensive?
 Due to smart contract errors, nearly $2 billion was lost on decentralized finance platforms in 2021 alone.
-In this article, we'll discuss smart contract vulnerabilities and how to improve their security.
+In this article, we'll discuss the security issues and best practices in smart contract development.
 After all, you don’t want to get outsmarted, do you?

-Let’s delve into one of the most heinous smart contract exploits ever conducted.
+When speaking of blockchain security, let’s delve into one of the most heinous smart contracts exploits ever conducted.
 On November 8th, 2017, a man going by the alias Devops199 created a Github issue for Parity Technologies, a blockchain company.
 The title of the issue was "anyone can kill your contract."

 Devops199 apparently discovered a bug in a multi-signature contract that had been used as a digital wallet by a large number of people to safely store their Ethereum.
 That bug, or rather a smart contract vulnerability, had the potential to make him the contract's owner.
 Then everything fell apart.